kccqzy/california-ctf-2018-selected-solutions/README.md

 problems are fairly commonplace, and similar problems are employed at other beginner CTFs; others could be quite unique.

+Note that only selected problems have their solutions published!
+This is so that we may reuse some problems for the future.

 ## Technical Details

 For web problems (those involving the organizing setting up a server in